Chai Jin: Background and history

 Lin Chong, Wu Song and Song Jiang have all sought shelter in Chai Jin's residence when they were on the run from the law.
 That is because Chai could guarantee them safety with his danshu tiequan, which also bars the authorities from searching his house.
-Fairly good in martial arts, Chai is known to open his door to all chivalrous men and will provide them generously with money when they leave.
+Fairly good in martial arts, Chai is known to open his doors to all chivalrous men and will provide them generously with money when they leave.
 Many Liangshan outlaws regard him as their protector embedded in high society.